uwblueprint/sistema/README.md

 ### Branching

 - Branch off of `main` for all feature work and bug fixes, creating a "feature branch".
 Prefix the feature branch name with your name.
-The branch name should be in kebab case and it should be short and descriptive.
+The branch name should be in kebab-case and it should be short and descriptive.
 E.g. `chinemerem/readme-update`

 - To integrate changes on `main` into your feature branch, **use rebase instead of merge**